 About Me and Cycasc

 Cycasc is a platform I run that helps me and my friends support, organize, and secure our online lives.
 Cycasc stands for "Can You Cause a Server Crash?".
-Admittedly, the name might not be the most creative, but the abbreviation looks sharp and the domain is short - that's what counts, right? 😅
+Admittedly, the name might not be the most creative, but the abbreviation looks sharp and the domain is short - that's what counts, right?

 The technical infrastructure behind my services is built with great care and structure.
-I intensively deal with various IT fields: from network technology and infrastructure to software development, as well as virtualization, operating systems, data backup, data recovery, databases, encryption, and Information Security.
+I intensively deal with various IT fields: from network technology and infrastructure to software development, as well as virtualization, operating systems, data backup, data recovery, databases, encryption, and information security.

 Here is a list of more services I host.
 All of which are for my own use.
 However, it should reflect my dedication and love for IT. ☕